 - Once, you make sure that the knot is tight enough, you can cut the tag line and attached the other end of the line with the head of the fishing rod.
 And voila!
 You have done it.

-- For Palomar knot, it is more important that the loop should be big enough to take it and clear the whole length of the hook with the loop.
+For the Palomar knot, it is more important that the loop should be big enough to take it and clear the whole length of the hook with the loop.

 Pros & Cons of Palomar Knot

-Because we already know that Palomar knot needs double over the line loop.
-Another con is if you are trying to attach high-low rigs to end of the line, it just makes too complicated.
+Because we already know that the Palomar knot needs a double over the line loop.
+Another con is if you are trying to attach high-low rigs to the end of the line, it just makes it too complicated.

 How to Put A Hook on A Fishing Rod (Improved Clinch Fishing Knot)

-Here is another way you will know the answer of how to put a hook on a fishing rod?
-This method is called as the Improved Clinch Fishing Knot.
+Here is another way you will know the answer to how to put a hook on a fishing rod?
+This method is called the Improved Clinch Fishing Knot.
 It is proven that; this knot can maintain much more strength of the fishing line when stressed.

-This is time tasted fishing knot process.
+This is the time to test the fishing knot process.
 Why called it “improved?”
 The most common logical answer to this question is: When the second and new version of Clinch knot comes, the fishermen forgot the old clinch method.

 Besides, this hooking process/knot system can bear high tension compared to the other knot system.
 Moreover, the wrapping system of the fishing line is stronger and more reliable than the old Clinch Fishing Knot.
 That’s why they call it Improved.
 Now, let’s know how to tie an improved Clinch Knot properly.